 The overall objective of the Voluntary Guide Training Program is to qualify successful applicants to be active Australian War Memorial Voluntary Guides (VG), capable of committing to and undertaking the following responsibilities:

 - Represent the Australian War Memorial in an appropriate manner, ensuring its high-standing and reputation is maintained.

-- Deliver a 90-minute walking tour of the Memorial to visitors, highlighting the Memorial’s commemorative function, its galleries, and its archive and research functions.
+- Deliver an 80-minute walking tour of the Memorial to visitors, highlighting the Memorial’s commemorative function, its galleries, and its archive and research functions.

 - Develop and maintain a good knowledge of the Memorial’s history and significance.